-“You’ll never know what you're gonna get."
+“You’ll never know what you will get.”

 South end of the Salton Sea.
 We just pulled into the corner of Lack and Lindsey Roads.
-There were cars along the edge of the narrow dirt road some 20 feet above the shoreline.
+There were cars lining up the edge of the narrow dirt road some 20 feet above the shoreline.
 Birders from the San Bernardino Valley Audubon Society were lined up by the road peering into their spotting scopes at the birds below.
-We asked one of the birders, Dave Chadsey, whom I have met at Legg Lake before while looking for the Bay-breasted Warbler, if there was anything interesting down there.
+We asked one of the birders, Dave Chadsey whom I have met at Legg Lake before looking for the Bay-breasted Warbler, if there was anything interesting down there.
 “Just a bunch of gulls, including some Herrings”, he replied casually.
 My wife and I looked at each other.
 “Herring Gulls, you say?”
 I commented in the same casual tone – trying to sound like I have seen this species a gazillion times already (which Dave probably had) – when as a matter of fact it would be a lifer for Cynthia and myself.
-So I raised my binoculars to the group of gulls bunched together on tiny strip of mudflat below and tried to figure out which of these are the Herring Gulls.
-As I was just about to take a picture of the gull flock, Dave announced that the group will be moving on to Obsidian Butte to try and look for the Yellow-footed Gull.
+So I raised my binoculars to the group of gulls bunched together on tiny strip of mudflat below and tried to figre out which of these are the Herring Gulls.
+As I was just about to take a picture of the gull flock, Dave announced that the group are moving on to Obsidian Butte to try and look for the Yellow-footed Gull.
 I asked Dave if it’s alright that we tag along.
 Graciously he said ok.
 We quickly packed our gear (thus not being able to photograph the Herring Gull(s?) and jumped into our Jeep since the birding caravan had started to move.

 By and large, birders are very nice and accommodating.
 However….

 Back at Obsidian Butte with Dave and the group, it didn’t take long for them to locate the Yellow-footed Gull.
-The bird was at quite a distance though – perhaps the length of a city block - but the San Bernardino Auduboner’s were so nice in letting us look through their spotting scopes.
+The bird was quite a distance – perhaps the length of a city block - but the San Bernardino Auduboner’s were so nice in letting us look through their spotting scopes.
 We were so grateful to them for our 7th lifer of the year.

 “Then, what are you waiting for?”, she asked.
 “Go after it.”

 "What about that other gull?
-Is that a third year Western?
+Is that a third year Western?"

-"Could be a winter adult California"….
+"Could be a winter adult California"

-"……another Herring, maybe?..."
+"another Herring, maybe?..."

 8 comments: